ryan-zhu-music/picoCTF-2022-Writeups/Reverse Engineering/README.md

 ---

 The reverse engineering challenges this year were relatively easy compared to past years.
 For some reason, I was unable to get Ghidra to work for last year (unfortunately).
-A few months ago I decided to try again and it just magically started working.
-Thanks to that, I was able to solve all of the reverse engineering challenges this year!
+A few months ago I decided to try again and it just magically started working (?).
+Thanks to that, I was able to solve all of the reverse engineering challenges this year.

 ## Challenges